 Planks.
 A staple of both yoga and Pilates and one of the best ab exercises you can do.
 But planks are so much more than an ab exercise.
-They’re an awesome move that will fire up your entire core and can reap major results.
+They’re an awesome move that will fire up your entire core (the muscles surrounding your spine and pelvis) and can reap major results.

 Benefits of Planks